 Looking for a great Valentine’s Day sugar cookie recipe?
 These classic sugar cookies are decorated with royal icing in a variety of gorgeous Valentine’s Day designs.
-They make wonderful edible gifts!
+Learn to master four different cookie decorations with our easy step-by-step photo guide.

 Valentine's Day Sugar Cookies - a platter of assorted sugar cookies decorated for Valentine's Day | From SugarHero.com